 Because Hanukkah lasts eight days, you’ll need a total of forty-four candles if you include the shamash for each night.
 Some households purchase boxes specifically labeled as Hanukkah candles, while others use standard candles or even olive oil if they have a glass menorah.
 Knowing the total number of candles you’ll use helps you stock up in advance, ensuring you have enough without extra trips to the store once the holiday begins.
 The calculator provides this information instantly when you enter each night.

 For families hosting large gatherings or community events, tracking the candle count can be useful for budgeting and preparation.
-If you plan to supply candles for multiple menorahs, multiply the total by the number of menorahs to see how many you’ll need overall.
-This simple calculation ensures that everyone can participate in the lighting ceremony without interruption.
+If you plan to supply candles for multiple menorahs, you can now enter the number of menorahs in the calculator.
+It multiplies the nightly and cumulative totals accordingly, so purchasing decisions become straightforward and no one runs short of candles mid‑celebration.

 Hanukkah is not merely about counting candles—it’s about celebrating resilience and spreading light.
 The warmth of the flames invites us to reflect on our own ability to persevere and bring brightness into the world.
 As you watch each new candle join the row, consider how small actions can grow into something beautiful and lasting.
 Children often delight in the progressive display, eagerly anticipating the night when the entire menorah is ablaze.